Family fun in Cornwall Park or hiking across a country at NZ’s narrowest point

 Cornwall Park has wide open spaces galore for families and individuals to relax, refresh and revive in Cornwall Park.
 A half day in the park is an antidote after the long haul flight to New Zealand or perhaps you are isolated in your home.
 Visit Cornwall Park and enjoy the vistas and space.

-Getting there from Auckland CBD
+Getting to Cornwall Park from Auckland CBD

 The park distance from Auckland centre is 8.5km.
 If you are using a taxi / uber get your ride to drop you at the visitor centre.
 You can walk either further up the hill to ‘one tree hill,’ the highest point for the view or make your way slowly through the park.